 Very Common In Film And Television

 Shotgun/lobar mics are staples in the world of film and television.
-They are the mics typically found at the end of boom poles, hovering above the head of the actors.
-They are also often mounted directly to cameras to provide a pickup that’s narrow enough to match the camera frame.
+They are the mics typically found at the end of boom poles, hovering above the actors' heads.
+They are also often mounted directly to cameras to provide a narrow enough pickup to match the camera frame.

 Most Directional Pattern